Overview

 asset mutual funds and/or ETFs with underlying holdings including but not limited to real

 estate and commodities may also be deployed.
-The investor has the flexibility to invest in
+Clients have the flexibility to invest in any of

-any of the core strategies based on his or her risk profile and can easily shift to one of the
+the core strategies based on his or her risk profile and can easily shift to one of the other risk-

 The TAHOE Strategy

-The Tahoe portfolios provide total return from growth and income investments with a
+The Tahoe Strategy seeks to provide total return from growth and income investments with

-limited number of funds.
-The portfolios are comprised of a global equity fund and two fixed
+a limited number of funds.
+The strategy is comprised of one or more each of global equity

-capitalization and value companies compared to their representation in the universe.
-The
+value companies compared to their representation in the universe.
+The equity and fixed

-Dividend Growth Equity Portfolio seeks to provide total return from a diversified cluster of
+The Dividend Growth Equity Strategy seeks to provide total return from a diversified cluster

-growing dividend companies.
-It is a concentrated portfolio of dividend paying stocks that
+of growing dividend companies.
+It is a concentrated allocation of dividend paying stocks that

 focuses on companies that have generally grown their dividends over at least 10 years.
 This